-- a) IdenTrust is made aware of any circumstances indicated that the use of a FQDN or public IP address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has Revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or service agreement between the Domain Name Registrant and the PKI Sponsor has been terminated, or the Domain Name Registrant has failed to Renew the Domain Name); or - b) The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Authorized Relying Parties.
+- a) IdenTrust is made aware of any circumstances indicated that the use of a FQDN or public IP address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has Revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or service agreement between the Domain Name Registrant and the PKI Sponsor has been terminated, or the Domain Name Registrant has failed to Renew the Domain Name); or - b) The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties. - c) IdenTrust is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully-Qualified Domain Name. - d) Identifying information or affiliation components of any names in the certificate becomes invalid such as control over a domain.
+This would include evidence that a wild card certificate has been issued with a name where PKI Sponsor does not exercise control of the entire name space associated with the wild card certificate.